maphi88/developer-roadmap/content/roadmaps/100-frontend/content/103-javascript/readme.md

 # JavaScript

-JavaScript allows you to add interactivity to your pages.
+JavaScript is a scripting language which allows you to add interactivity to your pages.
 Common examples that you may have seen on the websites are sliders, click interactions, popups and so on.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink badgeText='Read' colorScheme="yellow" href='https://www.w3schools.com/js/'>W3Schools – JavaScript Tutorial</BadgeLink>